bmcclure/ha-aquanta/README.md

 Component to integrate with [Aquanta Smart Water Heater Controllers][aquanta] through their undocumented cloud API.

-This integration uses cloud polling to update the data about your water heater controllers regularly.

 **This component will set up the following platforms.**

 | Platform        | Description                         |
 | --------------- | ----------------------------------- |
 | `water_heater ` | Manage one or more Aquanta devices. |

+This integration uses cloud polling to update the data about your water heater controllers regularly.

+Note: This is an unofficial integration that is not related to the Aquanta company in any way.
+There is no official public API yet, so the API being used is undocumented and could change (or be removed) at any point.

 ## Installation